 The pandemic’s impact on the Learning and Development industry has been intense, with organizations and educationists across the globe maximizing learning platforms to help learners to accelerate knowledge for personal and organizational growth.
 The pandemic also encouraged interactivity in the absence of personal interaction and helped learners to experience self-paced and personalized content.

 However, as we continue our journey into the new normal, the industry looks to return to the physical mode.
-Several companies have restarted the learning and development of their employees through physical engagement.
+Several companies have restarted the custom elearning development of their employees through physical engagement.
 But the aura of online education may stay strong after all, as its advantages and benefits are tangible.
 So, would going back to the physical learning environment be the right idea?
 Or is it possible that LMSs will be the future for learning and education companies?

 Getting over the traditional mindset